alamgirqazi/alamgirqazi/README.md

 - I love reading non-fiction and learning new technologies.

-- Currently working on fast-path data plane development using DPDK.
+- Currently working on Go, Openstack, Kafka, Clickhouse and SDN/NFV.

 - Something I've been working on in my free time [Booky.now.sh](https://booky.now.sh)